deanpcmad/twitchrb/README.md

 # moderator_id can be either the currently authenticated moderator or the broadcaster
 # color can be either blue, green, orange, purple, primary.
 If left blank, primary is default
 @client.announcements.create broadcaster_id: 123, moderator_id: 123, message: "test message", color: "purple"

+# When using an App Access Token during a shared chat session, set for_source_only: false
+# to send the announcement to all channels in the session instead of only the source channel
+@client.announcements.create broadcaster_id: 123, moderator_id: 123, message: "shared announcement", for_source_only: false
 ```

 ### Create a Shoutout